For most people, a desktop PC isn't something they need to move continuously from one place to another.

 Apart from the front panel, the whole case is made up of thick steel which adds to the overall toughness.

 In terms of compatibility here are a few things you need to know.
-The longest graphics card you can most in this case is 334 mm, while the 180 mm is the limit for a liquid cooler.
+The longest graphics card you can put in this case is 334 mm, while the 180 mm is the limit for a liquid cooler.

 Despite being smaller in size, XB Evo has a great amount of airflow (due to two internal compartments).
 Add a cubical design, and a great level of customization into the equation and you get a pretty fair deal in my opinion.